-In order to enhance coordination and form effective relationships between public and assisted housing providers and private and governmental health, mental health, and service agencies, the City and County of Sacramento actively consults with a variety of nonprofits, social service providers, neighborhoods and citizens, and other governmental agencies.
+To enhance coordination and form effective relationships between public and assisted housing providers and private and governmental health, mental health, and service agencies, the City and County of Sacramento actively consult with a variety of nonprofits, social service providers, neighborhoods and citizens, and other governmental agencies.

-The following agencies/entities were consulted in preparing the 2023 Action Plan:
+The following agencies/entities were consulted in preparing the 2024 Action Plan:

-Fair Housing Activities: SHRA is a member of the regional Fair Housing team which includes, Legal Services of Northern California (LSNC), Sacramento Self-Help Housing /SSHH (including subcontracted Project Sentinel and California Rental Housing Association), County of Sacramento and the cities of Sacramento, Citrus Heights, Elk Grove and Rancho Cordova.
-LSNC and SSHH are SHRA's subrecipients and these organizations provide fair housing services in the City of Sacramento and the Urban County of Sacramento.
+Fair Housing Activities: SHRA is a member of the regional Fair Housing team which includes, Legal Services of Northern California (LSNC), Community Link Capital Region (CLCR, 2-1-1 Sacramento), Project Sentinel, County of Sacramento and the cities of Sacramento, Citrus Heights, Elk Grove and Rancho Cordova.
+LSNC, CLCR, and Project Sentinel are SHRA's subrecipients and these organizations provide fair housing services in the City of Sacramento and the Urban County of Sacramento.
 The Urban County also includes the cities of Folsom, Isleton and Galt.

-Homeless Services: Sacramento Steps Forward (SSF), various nonprofits, the County of Sacramento's Department of Human Assistance, City of Sacramento's Department of Community Response, and emergency shelter/transitional/prevention/rapid re-housing providers.
+Homeless Services: Sacramento Steps Forward (SSF), various nonprofits, the County of Sacramento's Department of Human Assistance, City of Sacramento Department of Community Response, and emergency shelter/transitional/prevention/rapid re-housing providers.
 The consultation included ESG and HOPWA to address the needs of the homeless and persons with HIV/AIDS and their families.